wbamberg/idl-reference/docs/nsIVisualEventTracer.md

 Start the logging now.
 No affect if already started.
 Current backlog is deleted by this call otherwise.

-@param minBacklogSeconds
-   Manimum time to keep the backlog.
-Entries of the log are discarded
-   when their age is more then value of this argument.

 #### Parameters ####